Jendoliver/cookiecutter_project_upgrader/README.rst

 Preconditions
 -------------

-The tool requires a JSON file with context that matches the existing service.
+The tool requires a JSON file with the cookiecutter context to exist.
+The name of this file is specified by the `--context-file` parameter.
-This file can be created through Cookiecutter with the following contents:
+This file can and should be automatically created by Cookiecutter using a file in the project template with the following contents:
 ::

     {{ cookiecutter | jsonify }}

-You will need a recent version of git for this to work. (it needs --no-checkout on git worktree)
+Git version 2.9 or later is required. (it needs --no-checkout on git worktree)

 Auto-Completion